What are the ARIA roles & accessible names for HTML Elements?

 • Many elements such as main, article, option, textbox have a fixed semantic meaning which is pretty much the same as their role.
 They can only have that fixed role and it can't be overridden.

 • Some elements have no implicit Aria role but can be given any explicit role.
 These elements include div,span,code,blockquote,most of text elements such as em,strong, &c.
+Only give them a role if they really will play that role!
+For instance if you use them as parts of a custom widget.
+Otherwise they are best without a role.
+Not everything should have a role.

 • Invisible elements such as style and script have no aria role and are not permitted an explicit role either.